 Professor Scheffler earned his doctorate at Yale in the history of science and medicine.
 He also holds an M.Phil in the History and Philosophy of Science from the University of Cambridge as well as undergraduate degrees in history and chemistry from the University of Chicago.
 Before joining the faculty at MIT he was a visiting scholar at the American Academy of Arts and Sciences, the Rockefeller Archives Center, and the National Institutes of Health Office of History, among other institutions.
-He recently edited a special issue of Studies in the History and Philosophy of the Biological and Biomedical Sciences that focuses on the history of cancer viruses.
-Professor Scheffler has also published in the Canadian Medical Associaiton Journal, Endeavour, and the Journal of the History of Biology.
+He edited a special issue of Studies in the History and Philosophy of the Biological and Biomedical Sciences that focuses on the history of cancer viruses.
+Professor Scheffler has also published in Isis, the Canadian Medical Associaiton Journal, Endeavour, and the Journal of the History of Biology.

 Professor Scheffler has written for publications such as the Washington Post and been interviewed about matters of biology, medicine, and society-- especially cancer, vaccination, and biotechnology-- for a wide range of media outlets.
 Inquiries for interviews or speaking appearances should be directed to rws42 [at] mit.edu.
 He may be followed on twitter under the handle @CancerHistorian.